vvfedorenko/linux-dpll/Documentation/dpll.rst

   ``MODE_HOLDOVER``   force holdover mode of dpll ``MODE_FREERUN``    dpll device is driven by supplied system clock
                       without holdover capabilities
-  ``MODE_NCO``        similar to FREERUN, with possibility to
-                      numerically control frequency offset

 Values for ``DPLL_A_TYPE`` attribute: